madeinouweland/sprite-animation-with-p5js/readme.md

 # Sprite animation with p5js

-This repository loads a spritemap with a sequence of 8 images that results in:
+This repository loads a spritemap with a sequence of 8 images that results in this animation:

 ![ufo](https://github.com/madeinouweland/sprite-animation-with-p5js/blob/master/ufo.gif)